 Both of these are not only grounds to get your original claim, but could possibly open the door to other injuries and damages like pain and suffering and emotional trauma, but only if you have the right representation.

-A personal injury attorney is experienced at dealing with insurance denials, and shouldn’t charge you a fee unless you win your case.
+A personal injury attorney is experienced at dealing with insurance denials.
 At the very least, a good personal injury lawyer like those at Heuser & Heuser, LLP, will be happy to give you a no-obligation, no-charge evaluation of your case to get you on the right path.
 You’ve got nothing to lose, and a settlement to gain.
 Give us a call today!